btantlinger/wp-plugin-base/README.md

 ## Architecture

-The framework follows a service-based architecture with several key components:
+The Plugin Base follows a service-based architecture with several key components:

 ### 1. AbstractPlugin